Lagher0/Lagher0.github.io/_posts/2021-11-12-Project-Specification.md

 year:
   - 2021
 ---

-Let's have a thread with a link to the Latex document on Overleaf.
-We also want an outline of the project specifics on the blog: what data, what objectives, what methods... initially based on an extended version of one of the project proposals.

 # Work in Progress

   Mostly contains some notes and general questions about certain areas in the project speficiation